buildlyio/buildly-angular-template/README.md

 When you deploy your application in Walhall, you can access the application by clicking the **frontend URL** on the application page.

+Midgard-Angular consists of two main sections:

+1.  the [application itself](#frontend-application-features), which contains the interface and the core migard modules and tools, and
+2.  the [admin section](#midgard-admin-the-dev-tools), where a super user can manage entries, check the paths and possible HTTP operations of each endpoint.

+Both of these use [Freyja](https://docs.walhall.io/midgard/freyja) UI components.

 Current Angular version: **v7.2.13**

 ## Setup